 Learn More: YouTube

 14. Patriotic Window Clings

-To make the clings, you’ll need puffy paint in red, white, and blue colors, as well as clear plastic sheet protectors or plastic bags.
-Draw patriotic designs such as stars, stripes, and fireworks onto the plastic using the paint.
-Allow the paint to dry completely, then gently peel the cling off the plastic and press it onto your window.
+Here’s a craft to illuminate your class windows!
+To make the clings, your kiddos will need puffy paint in red, white, and blue colors, as well as clear plastic sheet protectors or plastic bags.
+Have them draw patriotic designs such as stars, stripes, and fireworks onto the plastic using the paint.
+Allow it to dry completely and then gently peel the cling off the plastic and press it onto your windows to deck them out.

 15. Liberty Bell Wind Chimes

 Need an activity to pair with a lesson about the Liberty Bell?
 Look no further!
 To make patriotic wind chimes, each of your students will need a small garden pot with a hole at the bottom, sturdy string, and metal bells!
 They can begin by painting their pot gold, just like the State House Bell in Philadelphia, and weaving a string through the hole.
 Then, they’ll attach the bells to the end of the string and hang their wind chime in a breezy spot.

 Learn More: YouTube

 Don’t leave your kids out- let them make their own Fourth of July hats with this fun craft!
 Piecing together some household items like an oatmeal cylinder, white foam board, and a paper plate, they’ll be able to construct a unique top hat.
 Next, you’ll want to give them some time to adorn their creations with red, white, and blue accessories like stars, stripes, and glitter.
 These hats would be the perfect addition to their costume for the Independence Day parade!